-Traditionally, the Nikah ceremony often takes place in a mosque and the leader or imam of the mosque officiates the Nikah.
-Most couples will set up a time for the Nikah and invite family and friends to attend the ceremony.
-In the Islamic tradition, the Nikah is supposed to be as simple as possible, so as not to place a financial burden on the couple, the event can become quite glamorous as people tend to mix Islamic and Western traditions.
+For instance, though the Nikah ceremony traditionally takes place in a mosque, with the leader or imam of the mosque officiating the ceremony, today, it is common to have the Nikah either at a venue or at the bride’s house.
+Additionally, while the Nikah is supposed to be as simple as possible, so as not to place a financial burden on the couple, the event can become quite glamorous as people tend to mix Islamic and Western traditions.

 The Meaning of the Nikah Ceremony

 The Nikah is a religious ceremony for a Muslim couple to be legally wed under Islamic law, and is when the couple officially says “I accept.”
 It’s a Prophetic tradition and the only permissible way that a man and woman can be married.
-This ceremony makes the wedding official because in the Islamic tradition it’s not permissible for a couple to be intimate without a Nikah.
-The Nikah legitimizes the relationship in front of God.
+What's more, it’s not permitted for a couple to be intimate without a Nikah, so the ceremony legitimizes the relationship in front of God.
 “Marriage in Islam is a blessing and it is considered a very important part of faith," says Imam Elturk.

 Nikah Ceremony Requirements